drahosj/308labs/lab-05/lab05.md

 - [https://gcc.gnu.org/onlinedocs/gcc-4.9.2/gcc.pdf](https://gcc.gnu.org/onlinedocs/gcc-4.9.2/gcc.pdf)

 ## Extra credit
 There are a couple of ways to get extra credit for this lab.
 One is to support additional printer drivers.
 For example you could use ghostwriter to take in a Postscript file and output an ascii text file (`ps2ascii`).
 Another way to get extra credit is to support additional **useful** command line arguments.
 Please document any additional features in your lab report so the TAs know to grade them.
+You can also use the libresuse from a previous lab to better profile the system and memory usage of this program and look for ways to improve it.

 # License